 From Elizabeth City State University: Elizabeth City State University recognizes the urgency to retain and graduate students in a timely manner.
 The university has a particular interest in improving the degree completion achievement gap among male students.
-Through the Student Success Initiative, the university uses strategic interventions such at-risk campaigns to monitor targeted students’ academic performance, Academic Wellness Checks to check periodically on students’ academic standing, and other special campaigns monitoring attendance, advising, pre-registration, tutoring, and important dates on the academic calendar.
+Through the Student Success Initiative, the university uses strategic interventions, such at-risk campaigns to monitor targeted students’ academic performance, Academic Wellness Checks to check periodically on students’ academic standing, and other special campaigns to monitor attendance, advising, pre-registration, tutoring, and student adherence to important dates on the academic calendar.

 By 2021-22, ECSU will receive $9,128,710 in research and development sponsored program awards and licensing income, an increase of 10.2% ($844,944 additional over a base of $8,283,766).